1plusX/swan/README.md

-# Turtledove and First-party-sets generalization
+# Generalization of Turtledove and First-party sets

-We propose to generalize [Turtledove](https://github.com/WICG/turtledove) and [First-party-sets](https://github.com/privacycg/first-party-sets) to enable full profile based targeting while remaining compliant with the chromium privacy model.
-More precisely, the goal is to be able to target users based on deterministic behavioral data collected in the browser and across domains and parties while preserving privacy.
+We propose to generalize [Turtledove](https://github.com/WICG/turtledove) and [First-party sets](https://github.com/privacycg/first-party-sets) to enable full profile based targeting while remaining compliant with the chromium privacy model.
+More precisely, the goal is to be able to target users based on deterministic behavioral data collected in the browser and across domains and/or parties while preserving privacy.

 ## The capabilities of Turtledove
 In a nutshell, the Turtledove framework consists of the following steps to show a targeted ad: